danielkmariam/jiran/README.md

       }
     ]

+    Note: there shouldn't be a `,` at the last element of an array

 Time logged for current week

     $ jiran dashboard

 Time logged for last week

     $ jiran dashboard 1

 ## License